This article explains how to completely cover the printed page with an image without any unwanted white edges.

 Incorrectly designed bleed

 An incorrectly designed bleed might look like this.
-The image was not placed all the way to the edge so there's a margin (white line) visible.
+The image was not placed all the way to the bottom edge so there's a margin (white line) visible.

 The printed book might look like this, with a thin (and unwanted) white edge.
 The trim line is only an estimate.
 Bleeds must go past the trim line and all the way to the page edge to avoid this problem.
 You might want to read up on designing bleeds in our different creation tools.